 No. Most classes will be offered in-person only, without a concurrent virtual option.
 We will also offer select sections of online courses as we did pre-pandemic.

-Unvaccinated employees and students will be required to take additional COVID-19 safety measures.
+Unvaccinated and partially vaccinated employees and students will be required to take additional COVID-19 safety measures.
 These measures may include wearing face coverings, distancing from others, COVID-19 testing, isolating or quarantining if they are exposed to or contract COVID-19, or other public health measures.

 We recognize that some students or instructors with disabilities or certain medical needs may require accommodations, which should be sought through Human Resources for employees and the Accessible Education Center for students.